 Multi-factor authentication (MFA) is talked about, and used, a lot in our day-to-day lives.
 A classic example of using MFA is a debit card.
 Not only do you need the physical card, but you also have to enter a personal identification number (PIN) to use it when checking out at a store, or when taking money out of the ATM.

 A debit card is a relatively basic example of multi-factor authentication, but the principle should be used in both your personal and professional life.
 For example, MFA for remote access should be used in situations that involve relationships between third parties and organizations.
-For both, MFA is great (and very important) to implement because it is a means of controlling access to a network and keeping sensitive data safe.
+For both, MFA is important to implement because it is a means of controlling access to a network and keeping sensitive data safe.

 Multi-factor authentication is a security system that requires two or more methods of authentication from different categories that verify a user’s identity to log in.
 One of the benefits of multi-factor authentication is having a layered defense that makes it harder for an unauthorized individual to gain access to any sensitive information, like personally identifiable information (PII) and protected health information (PHI).